hlerenow/git-cz/README.md

       value: 'test'
     },
     messages: {
-      type: 'Select the type of change that you\'re committing:',
+      type: "Select the type of change that you're committing:",
       customScope: 'Select the scope this component affects:',
       subject: 'Write a short, imperative mood description of the change:\n',
       body: 'Provide a longer description of the change:\n ',
       breaking: 'List any breaking changes:\n',
       footer: 'Issues this commit closes, e.g #123:',
-      confirmCommit: 'The packages that this commit has affected\n', },
+      confirmCommit: 'The packages that this commit has affected\n' }
   }
 };
 ```